jfromaniello/uqbar/README.md

 A container has 2 important APIs `register` and `resolve`.

-**Register** is the API to populate the container.
+**Register** is the API to wire the services in the container.
 A simple registration looks like this:

 ```javascript
 container.register('myservice', (callback) => {